Acting on behalf of a company or an organisation

 If the company that is the assignor cannot authorise in Suomi.fi e-Authorizations, with the help of the Mandate service provided by officials they can apply for the registration or invalidation of a mandate or to accept a mandate request.
 First check the Who can grant mandates in Suomi.fi e-Authorizations? section for whether the company or organisation can grant the necessary mandates by themselves.

 An application can be used to authorise only by

-- an organisation that does not have representatives recorded in a register (e.g. municipalities, government agencies, educational institutions, foundations, parishes, partnerships and estates of deceased persons which have a business ID)
+- an organisation that does not have representatives recorded in a register (e.g. municipalities, government agencies, educational institutions, foundations, parishes, partnerships, forestry and agricultural operators and estates of deceased persons which have a business ID)

 - an association for which no persons entitled to represent the association alone have been entered in a register